human-pangenomics/hpp_production_workflows/coverage/README.md

 HG02622
 HG02572
 ````

+3. The contigs that couldn't be mapped to the reference chm13v1.0+hg38Y are not partitioned so they are not included in this analysis.
+In future developements we have to find which partition those contigs are coming from.

 ### Data, Source Code and Workflows Availability

 The haplotype-resolved assemblies of the HPRC-Y1 samples and their corresponding data sets are available in